-Interactives add to auto show
+Interactives boost Detroit auto show experience

 Detroit — Steve Hickcox watched as his 12-year-old grandson tore up the track behind the wheel of a Dodge Charger.
 For his part, Tristan Delp seemed to be enjoying himself.